scazan/shell_runner/README.md

 # norns_util_scripts
 a very simple interface for the norns to execute some shell scripts direct from the norns

-in a sort of alpha state and currently designed for my own use. more directions will come when it is ready to distribute.
+in an alpha state and currently setup for my own needs. more directions will come when it is ready to distribute.

 two scripts are included,